realsystem/arduino/esp8266_dht11/README.md

-# Controller for two channel thermostat.
+# Controller for two channel thermostat

 You need your own esp8266_dht11.h with telegram bot credentials and wifi info.